marcelpetersen/mobil/_drafts/3-predictions-for-smart-cities.md

 ![](/uploads/2019/07/12/city1.jpeg)

 The concept is quite cool, of course.
-When we imagine megacities of the future, it’s fun to consider the possibility of living in a “digitized” home that can manage a household more wisely than we can, or riding in a self-driving car or a superbus that speeds along on the highway at 250 km/h to work.
+When we imagine megacities of the future, it’s fun to consider the possibility of living in a “digitized” home that can manage a household more wisely than we can, or driving to work in a autonomous car or a superbus that speeds along on the highway at 250 km/h.
 But are these projections realistic?
 Here are three predictions we think will _actually_ define the smart cities of tomorrow.

 ### **1. Electricity will take the place of fossil fuels**